 4. Location Strategy in Starbucks’ operations management for its coffeehouses focuses on urban centers.
 Most of the company’s locations are in densely populated areas where demand for coffee products is typically high.
 In some markets, Starbucks uses strategic clustering of cafés in the same area to gain market share and drive competitors away.
 Strategic effectiveness in this decision area of operations management comes with a suitable marketing strategy to ensure the profitability of these cafés.
 Starbucks’ marketing mix or 4P helps bring customers to the company’s restaurant locations.
 Also, the organization of operations in these locations is supported through a suitable corporate structure.
 Thus, Starbucks’ organizational structure (corporate structure) reflects this location strategy.

 5. Layout Design and Strategy for Starbucks cafés address workflow efficiency.
 The strategic decision in this area of operations management focuses on high productivity and efficiency in the movement of information and resources, including human resources, such as baristas.
 This layout strategy maximizes Starbucks coffeehouse space utilization with emphasis on premium customer experience, which involves higher prices for a more spacious dining (or drinking) environment.
-In this decision area of operations management, the company uses customer experience and premium branding to guide layout design and strategy.
+In this decision area of operations management, Starbucks uses customer experience and premium branding to guide layout design and strategy.

 6. Human Resources and Job Design have the objective of maintaining stable human resources to support Starbucks’ operational needs.
 At coffeehouses, the company has teams of baristas.
 In other parts of the organization, Starbucks has functional positions, like inventory management positions and marketing positions.
 This decision area of operations management considers human resource management challenges in international business, such as workforce development despite competition with other large food-service firms in the labor market.
 This area of operations management also integrates Starbucks’ organizational culture (corporate culture) to enhance job satisfaction, combat employee burnout, and support high productivity and operational efficiency.